ccampo133/akka_streams_vs_rx_reactor/README.md

 Here we instructed `retry` to capture any error coming from its upstream and then resubscribe up to 3 times to the upstream.
-This operator is useful when an error is some intermittent network exception, when this sort of resubscription may have a chance of success.
+This operator is useful when an error is intermittent in nature like say network related exception, when this sort of resubscription may have a chance of success.
 Here we will simply trigger the error four times.
 That last fourth exception will be propagated downstream so that it will only be logged once.
-So from the subscriber's perspective the error only happens once, the 'retry' operator basically is not letting through the error signal during the 3 attempts and reestablishes the whole upstream.
+So from the subscriber's perspective the error only happens once, the `retry` operator basically is not letting through the error signal during the 3 attempts and reestablishes the whole upstream.
 This is invisible to the subscriber.
 There are also `retryWhen` and `retryBackoff` operators that provide similar resubscription error handling but with some back off time applied between retries.

-Since here the resubscription strategy is not very useful, let's check `onErrorResume`, which upon receiving error signal from upstream will call the lambda that's passed to it, subscribe to returned Flux and pass the emissions downstream.
+Since here the resubscription strategy is not very useful, let's check `onErrorResume`, which upon receiving error signal from upstream will call the lambda that's passed to it, subscribe to returned `Flux` and pass the emissions downstream.
 This effectively switches to a "secondary" stream when the "primary" terminates with error.
 There is also `onErrorResume` version that lets you target specific exception and then there is `onErrorReturn` which differs in that instead of returning